My Story

 In her current home of London, Roopa runs her successful design practice alongside her art studio.
 She continues to explore the world of visual arts, working with digital, paint and mixed media and finding new ways to combine contrasting styles and skills.

 Today, Roopa is a successful artist and designer based in London, where she uses her talents to bridge cultures and break down barriers.
 Her commitment to community engagement and her work with young people in the city's diverse neighbourhoods is evidence of her deep belief in the power of art to inspire and heal.
-She is currently on the Creative Industries Employer Advisory Panel for South Thames College, informing on the curriculum and its practical relevance to the creative industry.

 I would love to hear from you